Hammersmith & Fulham

 Community Energy

-Community Energy is happening in Hammersmith & Fulham!
+Community Energy has come to Hammersmith & Fulham

-• We’ll be offering the opportunity to buy Community Shares in the future, giving everyone the chance to play a part in the Borough’s energy transformation.
-If you’d like to receive more information as the project develops, just press the button below to subscribe to our mailing list.
+- We are now offering the opportunity to buy Community Shares, giving everyone the chance to play a part in the Borough’s energy transformation.
+You can learn more about investing using the big red button in the box above.

 Be part of creating change in your community